AlgerP572/Simple-Raspberry-PI-DCC-command-station./README.md

 ![Packet that does not conform to NMRA timing](Media/MultipleBitErrors.jpg)

+Overall success!
+The raspberry PI does seem to be able to generate valid NMRA DCC packets at least on average with the Bit-Bang GPIO approach.
+I have not tried to control any trains yet via this technique and I have also not measured what percentage of packets conform to the specifications.
+It may well be that this appraoch is perfectly acceptable for driving trains on the railroad.
+However, I also noticed the raspberry PI has several timing peripherals with timing specs that should easily conform to the NMRA standard.
+Can these be used to generate a valid stream of DCC pakets?

 ### DCC signal via PWM gated DMA transfers from memory to GPIO

 TODO...